2007 Ride: No. 43 Petty Enterprises Dodge

 2007 Crew Chief: Paul Andrews (Feb. – Aug.); Doug Randolph (Aug. – Nov.)

-Best Finish: 8th (Phoenix – April; Bristol – August)
+Best Finish: Eighth (Phoenix – April; Bristol – August)

-High Point: After Labonte scored just one Top 10 in the first 22 races of 2007, the addition of Doug Randolph as crew chief met with some immediate positive results.
-Labonte scored a ninth place finish in Randolph's debut at Michigan, and followed it up with another Top 10 at Bristol and an 11th place finish at California.
-That all led up to Labonte's 500th career start at Richmond, where he finished an admirable 16th; unfortunately for Labonte, that was where the magic fizzled; he finished in the top 15 just once more in the ten-race Chase.
+High Point: After Labonte scored just one top 10 in the first 22 races of 2007, the addition of Doug Randolph as crew chief met with some immediate positive results.
+Labonte scored a ninth-place finish in Randolph’s debut at Michigan, and followed it up with another top 10 at Bristol and an 11th-place finish at California.
+That all led up to Labonte’s 500th career start at Richmond, where he finished an admirable 16th; unfortunately for Labonte, that was where the magic fizzled; he finished in the top 15 just once more in the 10-race Chase.

-Perhaps the most disappointing run for Labonte came at Sonoma, where the team looked poised to earn a Top 5 finish.
-After playing the fuel strategy game to near-perfection, Labonte was fifth with just two laps to go, in position for a surprise upset.
+Perhaps the most disappointing run for Labonte came at Sonoma, where the team looked poised to earn a top-five finish.
+After playing the fuel-strategy game to near-perfection, Labonte was fifth with just two laps to go, in position for a surprise upset.
 However, as he took the white flag, the tank ran dry – and the No. 43 was forced to limp around to take the checkers.
 As a result, the team went from possible podium finishers to their first DNF of the season for running out of gas, winding up the day 33rd.

 Are you looking for a fast-growing website that can give you an opportunity to not only share your thoughts on racing, but have FUN doing it with a group of laid-back, dedicated personnel?
 Well, we have the place for you.
 Frontstretch is actively seeking 3-5 additional writers for both our newsletter and website to add to our dedicated staff.
 Follow this link for more information on how you can become a weekly columnist for the site and/or newsletter!